immeasurable-vikrant/grokking_nodejs/Chapter 01- Introduction to NodeJs/README.md

 ## **Chapter 01: Introduction to Node.js**

 ### **1. What is Node.js?**
-- **Node.js** is a JavaScript runtime environment built on Chrome's **V8 engine**.
+- **Node.js** is a JavaScript runtime environment built on Chrome's V8 engine, an open-source JavaScript engine developed by Google.
+V8 converts JavaScript into optimized machine code using techniques like Just-in-Time (JIT) compilation, enabling fast execution.
+Node.js leverages V8 to run JavaScript outside the browser, providing APIs and tools for server-side development.
+This combination allows Node.js to handle scalable, high-performance applications like real-time APIs and streaming services efficiently.

 - It allows JavaScript to run outside the browser, making it a powerful tool for various applications beyond web development.

 - A runtime refers to the phase during which a program is executed.
 It is the period when the code written by developers is actively running and performing its tasks, such as calculations, data manipulations, or interactions with external systems.
 A runtime environment, on the other hand, is the infrastructure or platform that provides the necessary tools and resources for a program to execute.
 It includes global objects, APIs, libraries, and system-level features that the program can interact with during execution

 ### **2. Key Features of Node.js**